skyapps-id/easy_rmq/README.md

 See `examples/` folder for usage examples:
 - `publisher.rs` - Publisher with various exchange types
-- `subscriber.rs` - Multi-worker with SubscriberRegistry
+- `subscriber.rs` - Multi-worker with retry, prefetch, concurrency, and parallelize

 Run examples:
 ```bash